ButterflyStats/reborn-resources-handles/Readme.md

 This repository contains an auto-generated `resources.json` lookup table for all VMLD and VPCF files used in Dota 2.

+The lookup table allows you to properly identify which particles and models are loaded.
+The resource hash in the json is equivalent to the ID found in all the `IResourceHandle<>` attributes (e.g. m_nModelIndex) as well as the index for all `PARTICLE_CREATE` packets.

 Format
 ------